-Believe it or not, the 2013 Major League Baseball season is nearing its homestretch.
+Believe it or not, the 2014 MLB season is just around the corner.
 We want to bask in as much baseball as we can right now, and that means it's time to download some new baseball games for your Android device of choice.
 Below, you will find a list of five standout baseball Android games.
 Play ball!

 Editor’s Note: These games are all free, but they lean heavily on in-app purchases.

 While most Android baseball games have a heavy focus on hitting, Flick Baseball is only about pitching.
 It's just a pitching game, you see, and your pitches are driven by the flick of your finger.
 I've never found flick-based games to be particularly easy, and it will take some time for you to master the flick pitch and figure out how to take full advantage of all the different ways you can throw the ball.
 I'm still no good at tossing a curve, but I can get a killer fastball through.
 As you play, you'll find what works for you, and you'll have a pretty good time with this.

 Yes, a part of me is sad that Com2us pushed “home run” into one word, but this home run derby game is still pretty fun.
 This one definitely has a competitive focus, so going online is a must.
 What's most interesting about this game, though, is its mechanics.
 You use tilt to decide where in the strike zone to swing, and then you tap the screen to let her rip.
 It's mostly the timing that determines whether you make contact, but hitting a home run requires actual skills.
 Gotta appreciate games that require actual skill in order to achieve.